The bullet point immediately below is linked to a key section of Nancy Pelosi’s profile, a section that is situated on its own, separate page.

 In a September 22, 2013 interview with CNN, Pelosi stated that Republican-led efforts to rein in government spending were pointless because there was nothing left to cut in the $3.8 trillion federal budget.
 “The cupboard is bare,” she said.
 “There’s no more cuts to make.
 It’s really important that people understand that.
 We cannot have cuts just for the sake of cuts.”

 At a June 6, 2013 press conference, Pelosi responded to news reports that, contrary to earlier claims by Barack Obama and Pelosi herself, Obamacare would cause health insurance premiums to rise dramatically for many people purchasing their own insurance in the individual market: “I don’t remember saying that everybody in the country would have a lower premium.”
-But in fact, during a July 1, 2012 appearance on Meet The Press, Pelosi had stated that because of Obamacare “everybody will have lower rates.”
+But in fact, during a July 1, 2012 appearance on Meet The Press, Pelosi had stated that because of Obamacare “everybody will have lower rates, better quality care and better access.”

 In November 2013—amid immense public outrage over the fact that Obamacare regulations were, contrary to the repeated assurances of President Obama and the Democrats, forcing insurers to cancel the existing healthcare plans of millions of Americans—Pelosi was asked whether she owed an apology to the formerly insured who had been misled.
 She replied, “Did I ever tell my constituents that if they liked their plan they could keep it?
 I would have if I’d ever met anybody who liked his or her plan.
 But that was not my experience.”